Licensed Optician Jobs in USA with Visa Sponsorship

 What degree do I need for optician visa sponsorship?

 Most positions require a bachelor's degree in optics, optometry, biology, or related field.
-Some employers accept optician training certificates plus extensive experience, but H-1B approval rates are higher with a relevant four-year degree from an accredited institution.
+Some employers accept optician training certificates plus extensive experience, but H-1B visa approval rates are higher with a relevant four-year degree from an accredited institution.

 Which employers sponsor opticians most frequently?